ulbmuenster/easydb-ulb-plugins/README.md

 ## Usage

-Update a file with objecttype "ztest" and **leave field "invnr" blank**.
+Update a file with objecttype "ztest".
-The Plugin will automatically insert a random invnr in this field when saving.

 ## Logging

 Logs can be read via `sudo docker logs easydb-server`

-## Roadmap

-* Insert Configfile, so that other objecttypes can be handled
-* Insert logic, such as, only certain number areas will be returned from the service
-* Writing tests

 ## Contributing